MarkEdit-app/MarkEdit-api/README.md

 ## Building

-In your build configuration, mark used CodeMirror (and Lezer) dependencies as `external`.
+In your build configuration, mark used MarkEdit and CodeMirror dependencies as `external`.

 Here is an example of [vite](https://vitejs.dev/) config: